Lipkowski/Markdown_test_v2/Exercise.md

 <!-- Example of code highlighting -->

 <!-- Example of quote -->
+# List
 <!-- Example of bullet list -->
+## Bullet list

 <!-- Example of numbered list -->
+## Number list
+What did I learn so far?
+1. SPACES - if you miss them, so will the action you want to trigger
+2. I have tendency to get hungry as I learn
+3. We got to the number 3 so I think this proofs enought :smile:

+Leave at least one empty line so Markdown knows this does not belong to the number list

 <!-- Example of table -->